There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Horseshoe Bend is just one of those places you need to go eventually, just like Monument Valley and Antelope Canyon, it’s on everyone bucket list.
 I went on my first road trip through the southwest and only realized recently that I never actually wrote anything about it, like, at all.
-So, I went back through my pictures and decided to write about it now!
+So, I went back through my pictures and decided to write about the Horseshoe Bend Hike now!
 Better late than never, right?

 From the parking lot, the trailhead is super easy to spot.
 It’s the wide-open sandy area that everyone else is heading down.
 There is a gradual incline in the beginning, but it starts to flatten out after that.
 There really isn’t a whole lot to say about the hike itself.
 Like I said, it’s super easy and can probably pretty easily be done in flip flops since it’s mostly sand.
 Like always, I would stick with my trusty Chacos.